 Conclusion - Make Custom Tool Organizers Work for You

 An organized space tends to be a more productive space where fewer mistakes are made, and organizing your tools is a simple way to make your space an easier place to get work done.
 All spaces are unique, though, which is what makes a customizable organizational tool like tool box foam a solution that can work for almost anyone.

 To get started, find appropriate foam products.
 We recommend checking out foam tool organizers (which come with two sheets of contrasting colored foam), foam drawer liners (a single sheet of foam), and thick foam tool organizers (for deeper drawers or larger tools).
-For safely storing items that could be damaged by electro-static discharge, take a look at ESD anti-static thick tool foam organizers.
 You can also get the appropriate foam cutting accessories (https://www.creativesafetysupply.com/foam-cutting-accessories/), too.

 Have questions about selecting or using tool foam organizers?
 Get in touch.
 We're happy to help you find organizational tools for your project.

 Questions?
 Need help getting your tools organized?
 Call 866-777-1360.

 Whether you run an auto mechanic shop, a manufacturing facility or any other business that uses tools, you know that organization is absolutely essential.
 Having your tools properly organized can help everything to operate more smoothly, reduce the risk of lost or stolen tools and even help ensure tools are not damaged.

 While at first glance it may not seem like it, one of the best ways you can improve the organization of your tools is by using a foam organizer.
 In fact, there are an almost endless number of ways that this item can help you and your facility.
 Take a moment to read through the following 101 great hacks for getting the most out of your tool foam organizers in your facility.